Amirhossein-code/restaurant-manager/README.md

 git clone https://github.com/Amirhossein-code/restaurant-menu-manager.git
 ```

-2. **⚙️ Configure Environment Variables**: Next, configure the `.env` file with the necessary credentials.
+2. **⚙️ Configure Environment Variables**: Next, configure the `.env` file with the necessary credentials..

+   - Generate a new Production Secret Key for enhanced security.(You may use https://djecrety.ir/)
+   - Update the Database Credentials as you like
+   - Adjust the Allowed Hosts, CORS settings, and DOMAIN to match the domain you will be using.
+     For local development, keep them as localhost (default settings) for testing purposes.

 3. **🏗️ Build and Run**: Build and run the project using the following command: